 The Postgres Migration

-This is the biggest structural change Hive has gone through since I forked it.
+Another big structural for Hive.
 723 files changed, 90,471 insertions, 132,463 deletions against upstream main at the fork point.
 SQLite is gone.
-PostgreSQL with pgvector is the only storage backend now and there's no migration path from the old data.
-That sounds dramatic but it was the right call.
+PostgreSQL with pgvector is the only storage backend now.
+No migration path as this still isn't a real code base.
 The previous setup had Arc<Mutex<Connection>> contention, spawn_blocking wrappers everywhere because rusqlite isn't async, and client-side cosine similarity computation that should have been happening in the database all along.

 The new setup uses a dual connection pool architecture with separate writer and reader pools mapped to distinct database roles.
 Writers can INSERT/UPDATE/DELETE, readers can only SELECT, and migrations run under a third admin role with DDL privileges.
-This isn't novel database design, it's just good practice that wasn't possible with a single SQLite file.
-Vector similarity now uses pgvector's <=> cosine distance operator server-side, which let me delete the client-side similarity math entirely.
+Vector similarity now uses pgvector's <=> cosine distance operator server-side, which let me delete the client-side similarity math entirely and it is a significant improvement over the code that was already present.

 Naming Things